soham2008xyz/pc-google-analytics/readme.txt

 == Screenshots ==

-1. An example of the admin dashboard widget displaying how to add Google Analytics tracking code.
+1. An example of the admin dashboard displaying how to add Google Analytics tracking code.